Robin Hood Rescuing Will Stutly

-Robin Hood Rescuing Will Stutly is Child ballad 141, about Robin Hood.
+Robin Hood Rescuing Will Stutly (Roud 3957, Child 143) is a traditional English-language folk song about Robin Hood.

 Synopsis

 Robin Hood is brought news that the Sheriff of Nottingham surprised Will Stutely, and though he killed two of the Sheriff's men, he was captured.
 They set out to rescue him, confirm the story from a palmer, and arrive as he is being brought out.
 Will Stutly offers to fight the sheriff's men, with his bare hands, if need be, but the sheriff is resolved to hang him.
 Little John jumps out to cut his bonds and give him a sword.
 Robin's men rouse up, and the sheriff and his men flee, and Robin's men go back to Sherwood.

 Influences

 Francis James Child believed this to be derived from Robin Hood Rescuing Three Squires.

 Adaptations

 The entire tale was used by Howard Pyle in his Merry Adventures of Robin Hood, often with no more changes than rendering the verse as prose.
 An anonymous "brave young man" was identified as David of Doncaster, as part of his development of that character.